algolia/instantsearch/docgen/src/guide/Highlighting_results.md

 properties:
  - attributeName: the highlighted attribute name
  - hit: a single result object
- - path: the path to the structure containing the highlighted attribute
+ - highlightProperty: the path to the structure containing the highlighted attribute.
+The value is either `_highlightResult` or `_snippetResult` depending if you want to make an Highlight or Snippet widget.

 Those parameters are taken from the context in which the the custom component is used, therefore it's reasonable to have them as props.